 UBC Okanagan Campus

 In 2005, UBC opened this campus in Kelowna in the Okanagan Valley, BC.
-None of the programs mentioned on the Faculty of Graduate Studies website are delivered on this campus.
+None of the programs mentioned on the Faculty of Graduate and Postdoctoral Studies website are delivered on this campus.
 If you are interested in the UBC Okanagan campus, please visit the College of Graduate Studies to find out what graduate programs are offered at that location.
 None of the programs listed on this page (www.grad.ubc.ca) are delivered at the Okanagan campus!